 For instance, fashion trends are likely a result of mimetic behavior among many.

-In fact, many trends driven by “influencers” today are likely adopted in most cases due to mimetic desire, whether in fashion, home decor, food and supplements, or something else entirely.
+In fact, many trends driven by “influencers” today are likely adopted in many cases due to mimetic desire, whether in fashion, home decor, food and supplements, or something else entirely.

 And while mimetic behavior in these areas may not seem particularly harmful, mimetic behavior in more life-altering contexts can be.

-College majors and career choices are areas where mimesis drives countless students to irrationally pursue highly competitive career paths they don’t want.
+College majors and career choices are areas where mimesis drives countless students to irrationally pursue highly competitive career paths many of them don’t actually want.

 I know, because I’ve been there.

-And while the list of viable careers that college majors directly lead to is small, the reality of life is that you can turn almost anything into a career.
+And while the list of viable careers that college majors directly lead to is small (making you think the pool of careers is small and you must compete with your peers to get one of these careers), the reality of life is that you can turn almost anything into a career.